-This project Promoting Renewable Energy Production in farming communities in Barbados aims to support climate change mitigation efforts in Barbados.
-It is funded by the Global Environment Facility Small Grant Projects, implemented by the UNDP.
-It focuses on the agricultural sector given its importance to food security and sovereignty, rural development, import substitution, and in the long term, sustainable development of the small island developing states (SIDS) of the region.
+This project Promoting Renewable Energy Production in Farming Communities in Barbados aimed to support climate change mitigation efforts in Barbados.
+It was funded by the Global Environment Facility Small Grants Programme, implemented by the United Nations Development Programme.
+The project focused on the agricultural sector given its importance to food security and sovereignty, rural development, import substitution, and in the long term, sustainable development of the Small Island Developing States (SIDS) of the region.

-Moreover, with increasing awareness of climate change and the need for requisite responses for moving towards a “green economy” many sectors have been asking for enhanced guidance and support for alternative energy and water conservation options.
+Moreover, as the region moves towards a green economy, many sectors are seeking guidance and support for alternative energy and water conservation options.
 In this context, the deployment of Renewable Energy Technologies (RETs) is particularly relevant for Barbados.
 The climatic conditions make the island an ideal setting for such initiatives.

 - Map existing farm practices and assess opportunities for the use of renewable energy sources on farms in Barbados.